draevin/collision-gravity-simulator/README.md

 Controls
 --------

-  The top bar includes the settings for the creation of objects.
-From left to right, they include a checkbox for the type of object (fixed/mobile) and sliders for size, angle, and velocity.
+  The top bar includes the settings for the creation of objects and map control.
+From left to right, they include a checkbox for the type of object (fixed/mobile) and sliders for size, angle, and velocity, and a checkbox for "torus" mode.
 The sliders for angle and velocity will maintain a value but have no effect on fixed objects.
+The torus checkbox will provide for infinite wrapping of objects, as if they were moving across the face of a torus.
+With this checked, after proceeding beyond any edge, they will wrap to the opposite size and maintain course.

   The left sidebar is a stop/start button, which will provide control over the motion of the balls (effectively pause/play on the world)